-Rio de Janeiro is known for its carnival celebrations and its spectacular beaches and landscapes.
-Perhaps lesser known is the Jewish history of this wonderful city, which stretches back when Europeans first landed here.
+Rio de Janeiro is known for its carnival celebrations, as well as its spectacular beaches and landscapes.
+Perhaps lesser known is the Jewish history of this wonderful city, which stretches back to the first arrival of the Europeans.

-As well as being amongst the first European explorers to travel here, Jews who had fled to Amsterdam during the Spanish Inquisition began arriving in Brazil during the period of Dutch Rule.
+Not just found amongst the first European explorers to discover South America, Jews who had fled to Amsterdam during the Spanish Inquisition began arriving in Brazil during the period of Dutch Rule.
 They settled in the northeast of the country and founded, according to many, the first synagogue of the Americas in 1636.

-Successive waves of immigration since independence have led to Brazil's Jewish population becoming the 9th largest in the world.
+Since independence, waves of immigration have led to Brazil's Jewish population becoming the 9th largest in the world.
 Religious freedom was established in the first constitution written in 1824.
-Later, in the 1930s, more Jewish immigrants arrived as the Nazis rose to power, and still more once WWII had ended.
+Later, in the 1930s, Jewish refugees fleeing the Nazis arrived, and still more came once WWII ended.

-Throughout the city, we can see signs of a well-established, thriving Jewish community.
+Throughout the city, spot the signs of a well-established, thriving Jewish community.